Ljungby library: The mobile library

 As an initial solution to these problems a bookmobile was bought which made its first trip on 23 August 1976.
 During the first trip 2,400 books were carried.
 Not all of these belonged to Ljungby library as only 700 had been bought during the year, whereof 165 of these were children's books.
-But since these 700 books was not enough another 2,000 books was lent from Växjö Library.
+But since these 700 books were not enough another 2,000 books were lent from Växjö Library.
 An additional 40,000 SEK in grant would subsequently be requested from the cultural committee to fill the mobile library with their own books.
 On 15 October 1976, TV channel TRU showed a 10-minute program about the mobile library in Ljungby called "Questions about the future - a rolling library", a part of the three-episode series "Questions about the future".
 The program included issues related to branch libraries.

-In 1979 the mobile library accounted for twenty-eight percent of the total lending in Ljungby, which for comparing was as much as the whole library at the end of the 1960s.
+In 1979 the mobile library accounted for twenty-eight percent of the total lending in Ljungby, which for comparison was as much as the whole library at the end of the 1960s.